jonathanschilling/fftw_tutorial/README.md

 In case of the real-valued even-parity DFT with shifted output data (REDFT01), also called the DCT-III, the corresponding logical DFT size is given by *N* = 2`n`, corresponding to `n` = *N*/2.
+This function is commonly known as "the" inverse DCT (IDCT).

 The formal definition of the REDFT01 is given below: